Stackeduary/GitHub-Pipedrive/README.md

 * Make sure your application provides good output, clear logging and is as clear as possible about what it's doing
 * README file with clear instructions on how to run the application on our local computers
 * Implement an endpoint that show all users that have been scanned

+# Steps Implemented:

+- set up server in Express
+- set up a few basic endpoints in `routes/api.js`
+-

+### Commands:
+`npm start` to run nodemon and start the server